vlifesystems/financialoptomist.com/content/articles/2018-11-04-how-to-analyse-income.md

 * Profit from the odd car-boot sale
 * Money from parents or other family members

 We could compile our irregular income into a table with the minimum and maximum likely amounts.
 Depending on how certain we are about the minimum likely amounts we could then include those in our total income calculations.
-We can also plan what we'll do if we receive more than our minimum likely amounts.
+We can also plan what we'll do if we receive more than our minimum likely amounts - part of this could be used to help stay motivated by treating ourselves as a reward for sticking to a budget.
 <table class="table table-bordered hand-written">
   <tr><th>Source</th><th class="text-right">Minimum Likely Amount</th><th class="text-right">Maximum Likely Amount</th></tr>
   <tr><td>Overtime</td><td class="text-right">£220</td><td class="text-right">£840</td></tr>